blackc03r/PebuMSG/README.md

 By default, client.py is configured to connect to the default open node that I run, you can change this if you have a different node. <br>
 Run ```help``` at the prompt to see a list of commands.
 ### Testing
-The default node in client.py is currently a node controlled by me run on AWS.
+The default node(18.215.143.240) in client.py is currently a node controlled by me run on AWS.
 Do not consider this node secure by any means. <br>
 Please shoot me a message on there @  <b/>0xc31aa1d1d1016a81648cc0f5f002e53502795f9c784daf454540821149d739143bc16467dc3d99a18bea457fced89003693ff55361ca41327c32de22de947a84</b>